Frequently Asked Questions

 Can you bring some of the really popular Christian speakers for the conference?

-We agree that it benefits more people and especially our youth when we hold the Honolulu Conference during Spring Break.
+We agree that it benefits more people and especially our youth when we hold the HIM Conference during Spring Break.
 However, we are at the mercy of the Hawai‘i Convention Center when it comes to scheduling.
 We have to choose among open dates that they offer us, and we try to get on their calendar as soon as we can to guarantee space, usually years in advance.
 However, many large corporate users and national conventions beat us to our ideal dates.
 On top of that, the Hawaii DOE finalizes its school calendar year-by-year, so we do not know Spring Break dates 3-4 years in advance when we have to reserve our Convention Center use.

 Why is the concert included in the youth registration but not in adult registration?